Spuds/Elk-Descriptive-Links/README.md

 ##Descriptive Links v1

 ###License
-This Modifications Source Code is subject to the terms of the Mozilla Public License version 1.1 (the "License").
+This Addons Source Code is subject to the terms of the Mozilla Public License version 1.1 (the "License").
 You can obtain a copy of the License at [http://mozilla.org/MPL/1.1/](http://mozilla.org/MPL/1.1.)

 ###Introduction
  - Adds capability to automatically update links in posts to display the links page title instead of the default url.